 5. Hike Tiger Leaping Gorge

-If you’re backpacking China, chances are you’ll end up hiking the Tiger Leaping Gorge at some point.
-This legendary backpacker trail high above the Yangtze River in the mountains of Yunnan is a can’t-miss experience.
+If you’re backpacking in China, chances are you’ll end up hiking the Tiger Leaping Gorge at some point.
+This world-class hiking trail weaves high above the Yangtze River in the mountains of Yunnan is a can’t-miss experience.
 The hike takes 2-3 days depending on your speed, and it passes by some of the most stunning scenery China has to offer.

 There are plenty of guest houses along the way, including the aptly named Halfway House, which has what just might be the most scenic toilet you’ve ever used.
 You’ll just have to go there and see for yourself.